Abhijith14/PROJECT-CONNECT-v1/README.md

 ### 💻 Run Project CONNECT

-This project works with *Windows Networking*.
-Connect your devices and make sure you can access the *Public* folder of the devices. <br>
+- This project works with *Windows Networking*.
+Connect your devices and make sure you can access the *Public* folder of the devices.
-Move the [main.py](main.py) file to the computer where you will do *Copy Action*. <br>
+- Move the [main.py](main.py) file to the computer where you will do *Copy Action*.
-Move the [receive.py](receive.py) file to different computers where you need the copied text into the clipboard. <br>
+- Move the [receive.py](receive.py) file to different computers where you need the copied text into the clipboard.
-Finally create a folder inside the *Public* folder and name it;
+- Finally create a folder inside the *Public* folder and name it;
 ```bash
 PROJECT CONNECT
 ```